 I am a bigger fan of Hootsuite as it also lets me manage interactions happening on social media.

 Both the tools are great for designing social media content.
-I’d suggest you to use Canva as it has been around for a longer while and has a lot of features integrated.
+I’d suggest you use Canva as it has been around for a long while and has a lot of features integrated.

 I have managed to gain over 5500 twitter followers using the same.

 Here is a Growth Marketing eBook that includes a step-by-step process to growth hack your business.
 Grab your copy today!

 There are a lot of tools out there which can help you hack growth for your startup.
 Depending on your needs, you can select the ones that suit you from the above.
 I’d love to know what tools worked out for you.
 Shoot me a message in the comments.

 Feel free to get in touch for any marketing queries @ contact[at]marketingmasala[dot]com